Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 What increases my risk for glaucoma?

-- You are an African American older than 40 years.
+- Age older than 40

 What are the signs and symptoms of glaucoma?

-- Loss of peripheral vision
+- Loss of peripheral (side) vision

-- Halos or rainbows around lights at night
+- Halos or rainbows around lights

 How is glaucoma diagnosed?

-- Ophthalmoscope: This instrument is used to check for optic nerve damage.
-Your caregiver will turn off the lights in the room and shine a bright light in your eyes.
+- An ophthalmoscope is used to check for optic nerve damage.
+Your healthcare provider will turn off the lights in the room and shine a bright light in your eyes.

 How is glaucoma treated?

-When should I contact my caregiver?
+When should I call my doctor?